nbren12/personal-website/content/post/2021-version-pinning.md

 carefully if they want it to be reproducible.

 In particular, current high-performance computer environments seem inherently unreproducible.
 These are the ultimate "snowflake" machines.
-I cannot reubild the National Center for Atmospheric Research's [Cheyenne] super computer with one command line call (e.g. `pip install cheyenne==1.0.1`).
+I cannot rebuild the National Center for Atmospheric Research's [Cheyenne] supercomputer with one command line call (e.g. `pip install cheyenne==1.0.1`).
 This is sometimes necessary--it's not easy to "reproduce" the Large Hadron Collider either---but both the software and science can become needlessly coupled to